zerxiesderxies/sd-webui-gan-generator/README.md

 The `Simple Image Gen` tab handles basic seed to image generation.
 1. Under model selection, select your model from the drop down menu.
 Click refresh to update the model list.
 2. Under generation device, select whether you want to use your CPU `cpu` or Nvidia GPU `cuda:0`.
-3. Simple Image Gen is the basic generation page
+3. How to Generate Image:
 - Select your seed (integer from `0 to 2^32-1`)
 - Select your truncation psi (`0.7` is a good value to start with).
-See below for explanation.
 - Click `Generate Simple Image` to generate the image.
 Note this could take some time (slower on CPU).
 Check command window for status.
 - You can also check `Random Seed` for random seed.
 - If you are happy with the image, you can send the seed to style mixing for further processing.